hunsii/BaldHairGenerator/README.md

 # BaldHairGenerator
-Remove hair from portrait images.
+Use GAN inversion to remove hair from portrait images.
 ![teaser](overview.jpg)